 * Click here for rating key

-Pacific's Edge Restaurant Review: It’s sustainable, it’s local, and it’s served at one of the best window seats you’ll ever occupy.
-Chef Matt Bolton's cuisine features sparkling ingredients such as locally-farmed abalone and fresh yellowfin tuna.
-He accents and elevates simple dishes to heights no doubt inspired by the rugged cliffs along the blue Pacific just outside --- the abalone comes with artichoke chips and a little fava bean purée; the tuna gets a light coriander crust and a side of baby bok choy and enoki mushrooms.
-Appetizers range from the somewhat virtuous --- roasted Brussels sprouts, beet carpaccio --- to the downright decadent --- egg and caviar with brioche and crème fraîche.
-The dayboat scallops are meltingly tender, their natural sweetness echoed in the accompanying Dungeness crab mashed potatoes.
-Meat-eaters can enjoy choices such as rack of lamb or Berkshire pork chops with huckleberry sauce.
+Pacific's Edge Restaurant Review: It’s sustainable, it’s local and it’s served at one of the best window seats you’ll ever occupy.
+Chef Matt Bolton's cuisine features ingredients such as locally farmed abalone, foraged mushrooms and fresh yellowfin tuna.
+He accents and elevates simple dishes to heights no doubt inspired by the rugged cliffs along the blue Pacific just outside: the abalone comes with artichoke and heirloom tomatoes; the tuna gets a light coriander crust and a side of baby bok choy and enoki mushrooms.
+Appetizers range from the somewhat virtuous --- roasted Brussels sprouts, beet carpaccio --- to the downright decadent---egg and caviar with brioche and crème fraîche.
+Dayboat scallops are meltingly tender, their natural sweetness echoed in the accompanying Dungeness crab mashed potatoes.
+Meat-eaters can enjoy choices such as rack of lamb or veal chop with wild mushrooms and creamed spinach.
 Attempts to try “just a bite” of the salted peanut butter-caramel bar from a friend’s plate are ill-advised: take our advice and just go ahead and order one for yourself.
 Another tip: Window tables may be first-come first-served, but fear not, there’s nary a bad seat in the house.